thoth-tech/documentation/docs/Splashkit/Extensions/MINGW64 automated installation/Installing dotnet Report through API.md

 1. **API Credentials:** Obtain the necessary API credentials, including the account API token, data connect API token, and private API token, from the dotnet Report online portal.
-These credentials are required to authenticate and authorize the API requests.
+These credentials are required to authenticate and authorise the API requests.

 2. **Development Environment:** Set up a development environment with the appropriate tools and frameworks to interact with the dotnet Report API.
 This may include an Integrated Development